 Titian’s most famous painting is the Assumption of the Virgin (Assunta), commissioned for the Basilica Santa Maria Gloriosa dei Frari to outshine the previous altarpiece, painted by Giovanni Bellini.
-The Assumption is a painting that established Titian as the most prominent painter of 16th century Venice.
-Painted between 1516–1518, it depicts the Virgin Mary, standing on the clouds and being surrounded by putti and angels, while God the Father is hovering in the upper part of the picture in the circle that symbolizes eternity.
+The Assumption is the painting that established Titian as the most prominent painter of 16th century Venice.
+Painted between 1516–1518, it depicts the Virgin Mary standing on the clouds and being surrounded by putti and angels, while God the Father is hovering in the upper part of the picture in the circle that symbolizes eternity.
 The transition of the Virgin from the Earthly to the heavenly sphere is denoted by the triangle, the base and the apex of which are the two apostles in red and the Virgin herself.
 According to the legend, the city of Venice was founded on the day of the Annunciation, so that the picture may be considered as a commemoration of the event, as well as a sacred image for prayer and adoration.

 The last years of the artist’s life bore witness to tragical events such as the deaths of his friends, his beloved son Orazio, and misunderstandings with his elder son Pomponio.
 In the Pieta, which is the artist’s last painting, completed by his assistant Jacopo Palma the Younger, the artist probably depicted himself as the elder St. Jerome, kneeling at the hand of the dead Christ, which was supported by his mother Virgin Mary.
 Mary Magdalene, standing on the left, is the protagonist of the painting.
 With her gestures and movements, she indicates that, while choosing her to be the only witness of his resurrection, Christ’s suffering will redeem mankind from Adam’s original sin.